robertbraeutigam/scan/README.md

 frames are perfectly forward secure, as each frame is encrypted with a different key.

-If any decryption errors occur, meaning that for some reason the sender and receiver becomes out of sync, the connection must be closed.
+If any decryption errors occur, meaning that for some reason the sender and receiver becomes out of sync, messages were omitted or repeated for example, the connection must be closed.

 All encryption happens with "nonce" of all zero.

-The Fragment Id must be a strictly increasing number and can not be repeated in a connection.
-If this requirement can not be met, the connection must be closed.

-The Receiver must ignore messages with a lower Fragment Id, than the already processed one.
-This makes sure that if frames are repeated the Receiver will not try to decrypt messages for which it doesn't have the keys anymore anyway.
-Frames may be repeated on network or devices failures.

 The Message Id must be a strictly increasing number.
 If this requirement can not be met, the connection must be closed.
 The Message Id identifies a single message and all frames